charlesmcmurry/McMurry-2021/README.md

 \
 Additionally, I used Google Earth Engine to calculate the average nighttime luminosity within each national subregion (as a proxy for local GDP).
 The Google Earth Engine scripts used for this analysis are as follows:
   1. `gdp_pc` - this script was used for all national subregions NOT in Uganda.
-It can be found [<span style="color:red">here</span>](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc).
+It can be found [HERE](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc).
   2. `gdp_pc (eastern uganda)` - this script was used for all national subregions in Eastern Uganda.
-It can be found [here](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc%20(eastern%20uganda)).
+It can be found [HERE](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc%20(eastern%20uganda)).
   3. `gdp_pc (northern uganda)` - this script was used for all national subregion in Northern Uganda.
-It can be found [here](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc%20(northern%20uganda)).
+It can be found [HERE](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc%20(northern%20uganda)).

 \
 You should be able to reproduce the results of my analysis as follows:
   1. Download the Code folder.
+You will need to unzip the folder once you download it.
+Keep track of where you extract the files to, as you will need to know their location for step 3.

-  2. Download the Inputs folder [here](https://drive.google.com/drive/folders/1z5aj1q4ZoSxWq6FmDAaHdJkt7zgmPrZl?usp=sharing) (it was too large to upload to GitHub).
+  2. Download the Inputs folder as a zip file [HERE](https://drive.google.com/drive/folders/1z5aj1q4ZoSxWq6FmDAaHdJkt7zgmPrZl?usp=sharing).
+You will need to unzip the folder once you download it.
+Keep track of where you extract the files to, as you will need to know their location for step 3.

   3. Open `master_script.R` (found in the Code folder) using RStudio.
 Under "3 - Set Directory Paths", change these variables as follows:
    * `code_path` should equal the filepath of the Code folder you downloaded (as a string)
    * `input_path` should equal the filepath of the Inputs folder you downloaded (as a string)
    * `output_path` should equal the filepath of where you would like the outputs of this code to be saved (as a string)

-  3. Save and run the entire `master_script.R` script.
+  4. Save and run the entire `master_script.R` script.
 Doing so should take a few minutes as it will run all these scripts:
    * `load_data.R` - this script loads all of the datasets into R
    * `prep_data.R` - this script cleans the datasets and merges them into the final dataset used in this analysis
    * `stats.R` - this script explores and visualizes the variables in the final dataset
    * `regressions.R` - this script runs all the regressions performed in this study

-  4. If everything worked properly, you should now be able to find all of the visualizations and regression results on your computer (at the address you used for `output_path`).
+  5. If everything worked properly, you should now be able to find all of the visualizations and regression results on your computer (at the address you used for `output_path`).
 If you are unable to get this to work, or if the results are different from how they appear in my paper, please contact me at the email address above.